faranjit/faranjit.github.io/_projects/9_solarheap.md

 ---
 layout: post
 title: Solarheap
-description: marketplace on solar energy area
+description: solar energy marketplace
 ---
-[Solarheap](http://solarheap.com/){:target="_blank"} was a startup in solar energy area.
+[Solarheap](http://solarheap.com/){:target="_blank"} was a startup in solar energy.
 The main purpose is meeting investors for solar projects.

-The site had these main features:
+The main features of the site:
   * Project owners login
   * Investors' login
   * Create project